The story of the biggest German pop band

 1992 1993 1994 1995 1996 1997 1998 1999 2000 2001 2002 2003 2004 2005

-The beginnings of Rosenstolz can be called for "twist in the dark".
-A talented musician Peter Plate from Goslar in West Germany moves to East Berlin which is the probably the most exciting city in Germany at the beginning of 1990s.
+A talented composer and musician Peter Plate from Goslar in West Germany moves to East Berlin which is the probably the most exciting city in Europe at the beginning of 1990s.
 He is looking for a female singer who would want to perform his music...
 He finds her - a young beautiful girl from East Berlin whose name is AnNa.
 They start to create music in Peter's little kitchen in his flat already at the end of 1991.
 They have their first concert in Peter's appartment for some closest friends...
 So starts the most successful story of the biggest pop band in Germany.

 The first single